apache/libcloud/docs/upgrade_notes.rst

 If you want to preserve old behavior and use first-gen drivers you need to use ``RACKSPACE_FIRST_GEN`` provider constant.

+First generation cloud servers now also use auth 2.0 by default.
+Previously they used auth 1.0.

 Because of the nature of this first-gen to next-gen change, old constants have been fully removed and unlike region changes in other driver, this change is not backward compatible.